seborama/govcr/README.md

 ## Bugs

-- The recording of TLS data for PublicKeys is not reliable owing to a limitation in Go's json package and a non-deterministic and opaque use of a blank interface in Go's certificate structures.
+- The recording of TLS data for PublicKey's is not reliable owing to a limitation in Go's json package and a non-deterministic and opaque use of a blank interface in Go's certificate structures.
 Some improvements are possible with `gob`.

 ## Improvements

-- When unmarshaling the cassette fails, rather than fail altogether, it would be preferable to revert to live HTTP call.
+- When unmarshaling the cassette fails, rather than fail altogether, it may be preferable to revert to live HTTP call.

 - The code has a number of TODO's which should either be taken action upon or removed!